This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 All entries (main entries as well as coss-references; see next paragraph) are assigned Arabic identification numbers (IDNs), to which the index entries refer; these item numbers are to be found at the very top of each entry, followed – for better orientation – by chapter/sub-chapter designation.

-Users' access to the bibliography is by two methods or by a combination of them: 1.) by selecting the subject of interest in the clasification system and then browsing through the respective chapter/sub-chapter; 2.) by selecting an index, tracing a certain index term and clicking the given item numbers which are leading to the title records in the main part of the bibliography.
+Users' access to the bibliography is by two methods or by a combination of them: 1.) by selecting the subject of interest in the classification system and then browsing through the respective chapter/sub-chapter; 2.) by selecting an index, tracing a certain index term and clicking the given item number(s) which is/are leading to the title record(s) in the main part of the bibliography.

-Furthermore, the structure and arrangement of the bibliography should allow its users to carry out intelligent browsing, to see things in context, and to find out a lot of interesting bibliographic and research connections.
-It goes without saying that users may also simply use the "find" ("search") function of one's web-browser to access any specific author, subject, title, keyword, source citation, number (e.g. ISSN or ISBN), yet even parts of words, page numbers and the like occurring in any item listed in our bibliography.
+Furthermore, the structure and arrangement of the bibliography should allow its users to carry out intelligent browsing, to see items in context, and to find out a lot of relevant bibliographic and research connections.
+It goes without saying that users may also (after having selected a main part chapter or index) simply use the "find" ("search") function of one's web-browser to access any specific author, subject, title, keyword, place, source citation, number (e.g. ISSN or ISBN), yet even parts of words, page numbers and the like occurring in any item listed in our bibliography.

 The following six indices are at users' disposal:

 • Title index, arranged in alphabetical order.
-Although most of the titles listed in the main part are considered for indexing (i.e. titles of anonymously published works as well as of works filed under authors' names), there are some noteworthy exceptions from this general rule: first, so-called uniform titles as for example "[Review]" or "[Resolution]" are not mentioned in the title index; second, quite unspecific titles like for example "Leon Trotsky" remain widely unconsidered for indexing; third, many of the titles mentioned in chapters 8 (the book review section) and 9 (material about Trotskyists) are neglected for title indexing, too.
+Although most of the titles listed in the main part are considered for indexing (i.e. titles of anonymously published works as well as of works filed under authors' names), there are some noteworthy exceptions from this general rule: first, so-called uniform titles (or, supplied titles) as for example "[Review]" or "[Resolution]" are not mentioned in the title index; second, quite unspecific titles like for example "Introductory note" remain widely unconsidered for indexing; third, many of the titles proper mentioned in chapters 8 (the book review section) and 9 (material about Trotskyists) are neglected for title indexing, too.
 On the other hand: in cases where the topic of a book, pamphlet or article is reflected by its sub-title rather than its title proper, sub-titles are indexed, either additionally to the title proper or substituting it.
-Last not least it should be mentioned that titles beginning with a number (e.g. 1st anniversary, 10 years, 120 days, 30 questions, 5ième anniversaire, 4,000 listeners) are filed in the title index in binary order before titles beginning with "A...".
+Last not least it should be mentioned that titles beginning with a number (e.g. "1st anniversary", "10 years", "120 days", "30 questions", "5ième anniversaire", "4,000 listeners") are filed in the title index in binary order before titles beginning with "A".
+This index lists some 16,000 titles (as Summer 2023).

-• Dissertation index, listing dissertations, theses and other university works, arranged by places and names of universities or similiar institutions.
-It should be noted that trade editions of university works [19] are generally not included in this index.
+• Dissertation index, listing dissertations, theses and other university works, arranged by (a) countries, (b) locations (places and names of universities or similiar institutions) and (c) authors' names.
+It should be noted that trade editions of university works [21] are generally not included in this index.
+This index lists some 650 university works (as Summer 2023).

 Construction of entries.
 Bibliographic style

-The structure of the entries and the usage of description signs (colons, dashes, etc.) are largely based upon the International Standard Bibliographic Description (ISBD), the standard on which the cataloguing rules of most libraries are based.
+The structure of the entries and the usage of description signs (colons, dashes, etc.) are largely based upon the International Standard Bibliographic Description (ISBD), the standard on which the cataloguing rules of most libraries have been based since the 1960s.
 Therefore it should be sufficient to sketch the arrangement of entries only briefly and to add some peculiarities of bibliographic style if necessary:

 There are two basic types of entries: those used for the description of independently published items and those used for the description of component parts: